A topic from the subject of Biochemistry in Chemistry.

 • Hormones are chemical messengers that regulate physiological processes.

-• Hormones are produced by endocrine glands and travel through the bloodstream.
+• Hormones are produced by endocrine glands and travel through the bloodstream to their target cells, where they bind to specific receptors.

-• Hormones bind to receptors on target cells.
+• Hormones bind to receptors on target cells, initiating a specific cellular response.

-• The binding of hormones to receptors triggers a signal transduction cascade.
+• The binding of hormones to receptors triggers a signal transduction cascade, a series of intracellular events.

-• Signal transduction cascades result in the regulation of cellular processes
+• Signal transduction cascades result in the regulation of various cellular processes, such as gene expression, metabolism, and cell growth.

 Equipment and Techniques